coalesceio/Coalesce-Base-Node-Types---Advanced-Deploy/README.md

 |-----------|----------------|
 | **Drop table/view** | Removes the table or view from the environment |

+### Redeployment with no changes

+If the nodes are redeployed with no changes compared to previous deployment, then no stages are executed

 ## Code

 ### Work Advanced Deploy Code